Eric Stanley: Honours

-Stanley was elected a Fellow of the British Academy in 1985 and a Corresponding Fellow of the Medieval Academy of America in 2008.
+Stanley was elected a fellow of the British Academy in 1985 and a corresponding fellow of the Medieval Academy of America in 2008.
 A Festschrift was published in his honour in 1996.

 Personal life

 While teaching at Birmingham, Stanley was influenced by his colleague Geoffrey Shepherd both as a scholar and in commitment to religion.
 He became a devout Anglican, and right up until his death was a sidesman at the 8 o’clock BCP service of Holy Communion at St Giles’, Oxford.
 He described his political views as "to the right of Genghis Khan". but this was one of his many jokes.
 No socialist, he was nevertheless happy to vote for the Lib Dems.
 The Leave Vote in 2016 shocked him deeply not only because he was committed to EU membership but also, given his early years as a refugee from Nazi Germany, because he was vehemently opposed to plebiscites.
 Taught to drive by Robert Burchfield at the OED, he made many car trips to Europe, including annually to Italy, with his wife; in 1959 he married Mary Bateman, a neurologist.
 She died in 2016.
 Their only daughter, a consultant forensic psychiatrist, died in 2017.
-Eric had a great gift for friendship.
+Stanley had a great gift for friendship.
 He had friends all over the world and gave wonderful dinner parties at his house in Oxford.
-When his wife had become infirm, he joked, “In my dotage, I’ve become a cook”.
+When his wife had become infirm, he joked, "In my dotage, I've become a cook".
 His dotage never happened, but his dinner parties were legendary.